Naturalistic Approaches to Social Construction

 X constitutively constructs Y if and only if X’s conceptual or social activity regarding an individual y is metaphysically necessary for y to be a Y.

 Consider the ways in which causal and constitutive claims might pull apart in a case of a socially produced artifact.
-Representations expressing the concept watch are causally necessary for some materials to become a watch, but they are not metaphysically necessary.
-It is metaphysically possible, however unlikely, that we could walk across a heath and find a watch that had “always been there.”
+Representations expressing the concept watch are normally causally necessary for some materials to come to have the intrinsic features of a watch, but they are not metaphysically necessary.
+It is metaphysically possible, however unlikely, that we could walk across a heath and find (something with the intrinsic features of) a watch that had “always been there.”

 In contrast, the best candidates for constitutive construction are social facts: